What Do Trump's Pardons for Rich Tax Evaders Mean for IRS Enforcement?

 Todd was sentenced to 12 years in prison, Julie to 7 years for bank and tax fraud, but Trump granted both full and unconditional pardons on May 27.

-In a release at the time of the coniction, Keri Farley, then Special Agent in Charge of FBI Atlanta, stated the following:
+In a release at the time of the coniction, Keri Farley, then Special Agent in Charge of FBI Atlanta, stated the following: “As this sentencing proves, when you lie, cheat, and steal, justice is blind to your fame, fortune, and position.”

-In a call this week with the Chrisley's daughter, Savannah Chrisley, posted online, Trump said of the couple’s tax evasion, “It’s a terrible thing, but it’s a great thing because your parents are going to be free and clean, and I hope we can do it by tomorrow.”
+In a call with the Chrisley's daughter, Savannah Chrisley, posted online, Trump said of the couple’s tax evasion, “It’s a terrible thing, but it’s a great thing because your parents are going to be free and clean, and I hope we can do it by tomorrow.”

 Notably, Savannah Chrisley addressed the Republican National Convention in Milwaukee last year.
 In her remarks, she criticized the U.S. Department of Justice (DOJ) and accused the Biden administration of using the DOJ for political purposes.